great-expectations/cloud/README.md

 Pre-releases will be completed automatically with each merge to the main branch in the future.
-For now, to create a pre-release, run the following command to update the version in `pyproject.toml` and then merge along with your changes:
+For now, to create a pre-release, run the following command to update the version in `pyproject.toml` and then merge along with your changes.
+This should be done in each PR that is merged to `main` that includes changes to the agent or it's dependencies:

 ```console
 invoke pre-release